dhruvp/math-blog/_posts/2015-02-23-mailchimip-clojure.md

 Let's now create the html for our actual email input form.
 We're going to do this by creating a function that is just responsible for the UI of the email input.
 What's awesome about this is that functions are now the building blocks of our UI.
 That's exactly how LISP was intended to be used!

 Let's develop a generic function for input-elements, and have the email-input just be a specific application of that function.
-Awesome!
-This is the essence of LISP (but we're applying it to UI)!

 {% highlight clojure  %}
 (defn input-element